Multiple cases of bird flu reported in Finney County

 The GCPD is advising that if you see a sick or dead bird or other wildlife where the cause of death is unclear, to not touch it or move it as the virus is very contagious.
 The GCPD is also advising not to let children or pets go near the dead animal.

-The GCPD says to, “Contact the Garden City Police Department — Animal Control Officers have protocol and training and will confer with KDWP personnel on all calls concerning this matter.”
+The GCPD says, “Contact the Garden City Police Department — Animal Control Officers have protocol and training and will confer with KDWP personnel on all calls concerning this matter.”

 The phone number for the GCPD’s Animal Control is 620-276-1300.